Financial Aid Resources

 Executive Women International ASIST Program

 The Adult Students in Scholastic Transition (ASIST) is coordinated by participating Executive Women International chapters throughout the United States.
 This scholarship program is open to adult students at transitional points in their lives.
 Applicants may be single parents, individuals just entering the workforce or displaced worker.
 Chapter awards vary in amount.
-At the corporate level, the organization awards 12 scholarships valued at $2,500 each.
+At the corporate level, the organization awards 13 scholarships ranging from $2,000 to $10,000.
 Scholarships are generally awarded in May/June.
 Each chapter has its own deadline date for submitting an ASIST application, so contact a chapter near you to obtain their timeline for the application process.
 Applications should be submitted to the President of a participating chapter.